 Another sustainable option if you’ve decided to buy “the perfect” dress new is to buy one versatile enough that could be altered and re-worn for years after you tie the knot.
 View some wedding upcycling inspiration here.

-Bridesmaid dresses
+Bridesmaid Dresses

-Options for choosing sustainable bridesmaid dresses looks very similar to that of choosing a wedding dress (above).
 The most sustainable option would be choosing something you or your bridesmaids already own.
 It’s trendy to have dresses which don’t match but follow the same colour pallet, so why not try coordinating your wardrobes and see if you can put together dresses of different styles and colours that would work for your wedding?
-Alternatively, look second-hand, vintage or renting.
-If you do decide to buy new, ensure the dresses can be worn many more times for lots of different occasions.

 Guests

-Set a dress code for your guests, an idea like: “something old, nothing new, something borrowed, something renewed”.
-Ensure guests feel as though they don’t need to buy something new and help them think about their sustainability choices for the day.
+Consider including guidance in your invite or on your wedding website to make guests feel as though they don’t need to buy something new and to encourage them think about their sustainability choices for the day.
+You could signpost to some rental sites for inspiration too!

 More Sustainable Weddings and Events blogs: